jhgaylor/StatBot/README.md

 ## Purpose

 The purpose of this project is to demonstrate how I work as well as build a useful tool for the community.
+It will be developed entirely in the open.
+Check the wiki for writeups describing the process, use the issue tracker to ask questions or report bugs, use pull requests to suggest fixes or add features.

 ## What is it?